Marijuana: Does it cause cancer?

-From the studies which have been conducted, we know that incidents of cancer from cigarette smoking are far more numerous than cancers from smoking pot, at least in part because more people smoke cigarettes.
-Also, even frequent marijuana users tend to consume less than heavy cigarette smokers.
-One thing to keep in mind, though, is that marijuana smokers usually inhale more deeply and keep the smoke in their lungs for a longer period than tobacco smokers.
-It is possible that these behaviors increase the lung's exposure to the chemical by-products of smoking.
-Burning marijuana for smoking releases many substances other than THC, the ingredient which produces the drug's psychoactive effects.
-THC does not appear to be carcinogenic, but some of the other chemicals released by both marijuana and tobacco smoke are problematic.
-These include tar, carbon monoxide, and cyanide.
-One known carcinogen, benzopyrene, though found in both types of smoke, seems to be greater in pot smoke.
+Frequent marijuana users tend to consume less of the drug than heavy cigarette smokers; however, marijuana smokers usually inhale more deeply and keep the smoke in their lungs for a longer period than tobacco smokers.
+It is possible that these behaviors increase the lung's exposure to chemical by-products associated with smoking.
+Burning marijuana for smoking releases many substances, some of which are carcinogens, including tar, carbon monoxide, and cyanide.
+One known carcinogen, benzopyrene seems to be greater in pot smoke than cigarette smoke.